Snapple: Snapple and New York City schools

-Rumors and myths
+K symbol

 In the early 1990s, the original label graphic on the Iced Tea flavor, a depiction of the United States historical event the Boston Tea Party, was replaced due to misinformation espoused by protest groups claiming the ships on the packaging were slave trading vessels in New York Harbor.
-Snapple also fell victim to a rumor that the small "K" was either a representation of the Klan, or of an imagined "Jewish Tax" (augmented by the fact that all three founders were Jewish).
-The "K" on the products actually meant that they were certified kosher.
+Snapple also fell victim to a rumor that the small K was either a representation of the Klan, or of an imagined Jewish Tax (augmented by the fact that all three founders were Jewish).
+The K on the products actually meant that they were certified kosher.
 There were also rumors that the company donated to the controversial pro-life organization Operation Rescue.

 Snapple initially tried to quell these rumors quietly, but ultimately had to launch a media campaign to squash them, pointing out it would be bad for business to support controversial issues in such a way as the rumors implied.
 Through a media campaign with the NAACP, Snapple successfully fought back these rumors, although occasionally they are still brought up as fact.